jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     Status: status

-The status of the alternative (auto or manual).
+The status of the link group (auto or manual).

     Best: best-choice

 The path of the best alternative for this link group.
-Not present if there is no alternatives available.
+Not present if no alternatives are available.

     Value: currently-selected-alternative

 The path of the currently selected alternative.
-It can also take the magic value none.
-It is used if the link doesn't exist.
+It can also take the magic value none; used if the link doesn't exist.

 The other blocks describe the available alternatives in the queried link group: